jukrapopk/moonblast/README.md

   - Custom icon using local images or SteamGridDB (API key needed)
   - Configurable autolaunch apps
   - Known issue⚠️ - Some apps that require desktop shell might not work with Auto Immersive Mode
-- **Moonlight** - Directly integration into UI.
-Pair and start streaming right in Moonblast
+- **Moonlight** - Unified host list and streaming settings right in Moonblast.
+Moonblast drives the Moonlight CLI, doesn't reimplement the protocol
 - **Tailscale** - Connect and disconnect
 - **Device Controls**
   - **Wi-Fi**